dsternlicht/RESTool/README.md

 A list of key-value headers you wish to add to every request we're making.
 For example: ``{ Authentication: 'SECRET_KEY', 'X-USER-ID': 'USER_ID' }``.

 ##### `methods` (object)
-A list of all methods which are available in your RESTfull API.
+A list of all methods which are available in your RESTful API.
 Available methods:
 * get
 * post
 * put
 * post

 ##### `customActions` (array)
-A list of extra (non RESTfull) endpoints available in your ~RESTfull~ API.
+A list of extra (non RESTful) endpoints available in your ~RESTful~ API.
 Specifically `customActions` is a list of PUT or POST method objects.
-For example this could enable an endpoint like: ``PUT http://website.com/users/:id/disable``
+For example this could enable an endpoint like: ``PUT /users/:id/disable``

 > These use the same format as the method objects defined below.